Choosing a Credential Evaluation Service

 - Does the evaluator offer the type of credential evaluation required for the pertaining course and/or documents?

-- Are the credential evaluation reports presented in a format necessary for the intended purpose?
+- Are the credential evaluation reports presented in the necessary format for the intended purpose?

 - How competent are the fees for these credential evaluation reports?